SciML/ModelOrderReduction.jl/docs/src/index.md

 ## Installation

-To install LinearSolve.jl, use the Julia package manager:
+To install ModelOrderReduction.jl, use the Julia package manager:

 ```julia
 using Pkg